Understanding precocious puberty

 A United Kingdom study reported abnormalities in 15 per cent of their study cohort.
 Amongst those with central precocious puberty, boys are more likely than girls to be found with abnormal scan findings.

 Abnormalities that allow this process to occur unimpeded include brain tumours, brain injury, abnormal brain growths and congenital abnormalities.
-Hormones are produced after the signalling system is activated, which cause the sexual maturation of the child, including a growth spurt.
+Hormones are produced after the signalling system is activated, which causes the sexual maturation of the child, including a growth spurt.

 There is a genetic element to when we hit puberty – a parent or sibling with early puberty may indicate this, as opposed to some issue being present.

-Increased BMI
+Increased BMI in early onset puberty

 Increased body mass index (BMI) also adds a risk factor to early puberty, more often in girls, with body weight being one factor in the normal start of menstruation in girls due to the action of aromatase in fat cells.